jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 We can see how the interface could be extended (for sequences, etc.).
-Note that the methods take and return ``Object`` as there is no restriction on the type of arguments and returns in Python, or the equivalent slot functions in CPython.
+Note that the methods take and return ``Object`` as there is no restriction on the type of arguments and returns in Python.

 Our attempt at implementing the operations for ``int`` then looks like this: